devkavin/otptest/README.txt

 define('SMTP_Password', 'yourSMTPpassword');
 ?>

->>>>> Don't forget to import Composer.
+>>>>> Import Composer.

-> Type composer require phpmailer/phpmailer in the terminal and hit enter.
+> Type "composer require phpmailer/phpmailer" in the terminal and hit enter.
-> Set the autoloader path to the location of the generated autoload.php in send.php, you can find this file in *projectpath*/vendor/.
+> Set the autoloader path to the location of the generated autoload.php in send.php, you can find this file in "*projectpath*/vendor/".

-I am assuming you have already configured your php.ini and sendmail.ini files to send mail through SMTP.

->>>>> The SMTP port we've used is port 465.